 Byron Au Yong

 Byron Au Yong (歐陽良仁) composes songs of dislocation prompted by a broken lineage.
-Upcoming projects include Activist Songbook, 53 raps and songs to counteract hate (Asian Arts Initiative, International Festival of Arts & Ideas, Montalvo Arts Center) and 9 Lifeboats, a performance handbook installation about climate displacement (Exploratorium).
+Upcoming projects include Activist Songbook, 53 raps and songs to counteract hate and energize movements (Asian Arts Initiative, International Festival of Arts & Ideas, Montalvo Arts Center) and 9 Lifeboats, a performance handbook installation about climate displacement (Exploratorium).

 Additional works include (Be)longing, a.k.a.
 Trigger, a music-theater forum about coming of age in an age of guns (International Festival of Arts & Ideas, MDC Live Arts, Virginia Tech's Moss Arts Center), Farewell: A Fantastical Contemplation on America’s Relationship with China, choreographed by Donald Byrd (Spectrum Dance Theatre) and Stuck Elevator, libretto by Aaron Jafferis, directed by Chay Yew, (American Conservatory Theatre, International Festival of Arts & Ideas).